Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Introduction

-Moreover, based upon the experimental ARPES spectral function, we analyze electronic correlations in CrBFA and show that the imaginary part of the self-energy, Im${\Sigma}(E_B)$ presents a Cr-dependent, orbital-specific, fractional scaling as a function of the binding energy, the hallmark of a Hund's metal \cite{stadler_differentiating_2021}.
-These features are also well reproduced by our calculations, including the Cr dependency on the fractional exponent.
-Thus, it is suggested that Cr tunes the BFA electronic structure into the non-Fermi liquid "spin-freezing" regime \cite{MillisSpinFreezing}.
+Moreover, based on the experimental ARPES spectral function, we analyze electronic correlations in CrBFA.
+We focus on electronic bands with main $d_{yz}$-orbital character which possesses clear spectroscopic features.
+We find that the imaginary part of the self-energy, Im${\Sigma}(E_B)$, presents a Cr-dependent fractional scaling as a function of the binding energy ($E_B$), the hallmark of a Hund's metal \cite{stadler_differentiating_2021}.
+Our calculations also reproduce this feature, including the Cr dependency of the scaling fractional exponent.